DavidMoritz/rcv/README.md

 ## Consuming
 This project is designed to create the files necessary to run the site from a PHP server with MySQL database (e.g. LAMP).
 The database can be externally located without any issue.
 Make sure you specify the location of the database in the *src/api/config.php* file.

 The project uses Nodejs and Grunt to build a *dist/* folder whose contents will be copied into the root http folder of the server.
+If you don't have PHP or MySQL installed, please review <https://github.com/DavidMoritz/rcv/blob/master/UBUNTU.md>.

 The following steps assume that you have PHP, MySQL, Nodejs and Grunt-cli installed: